merlijnkersten/timeslices/README.md

 I am working on 'translating' some key functions from `python` to `R` (see `r-translation` branch), and on adding more comments to the code to explain its functionality.

+ /\/\/\/\/\/\/\/\/\/\

+Changes in 0.3.0:

+* Fixed date and time inconsistencies.
+The date and time columns of the data files are now converted to UTC, before they are converted into the Czech timezone (CET/CEST).
+This was done since ČEPS and OTE-ČR, from whom we source the data, both had different time and date methodologies (ČEPS used CET/CEST, OTE-ČR counted the hour of the day).
+This causes errors because the date and time column is set as index and is used to combine different data tables.
+The different methodologies created small errors at change from summer time to winter time and back.
+This is now fixed,
+* Added consumer load profile functionality.
+Added functions to load, assign, and analyse consumer load profiles to be able to increase the timeslice resolution of various economic processes (in `COM_FR`).
+* Improved FFT.
+Changed some of the fast Fourier transform functions to increase their temporal resolution.

 # Documentation

 This documentation was written for version `v0.2.0` of the code.